 Important Information for All Employees: Requirements for Returning to Campus

 Before returning to campus, all employees will attest they have read this Preparedness and Response Plan.
-A link allowing employees to attest to their understanding of the information is expected to be added to this site by June 4, 2020.
+A link allowing employees to attest to their understanding of the information appears above.

 The basic categories of readiness are to: